deadlydog/deadlydog.github.io/_posts/2011-06-01-setting-up-keyboard-shortcuts-to-build-solutions-in-msbuild.md

 ; Global Variables - Path settings, customization, etc.
 ;==========================================================

-; Set one of these to &quot;true&quot; to build from the Staging or Release branches, otherwise we'll use the development branch.
+; Set one of these to "true" to build from the Staging or Release branches, otherwise we'll use the development branch.
 _UsingTFSStagingBranch := false
 _UsingTFSReleaseCandidate := false